GluuFederation/tutorials/agama-blogs/Agama-Lab-Quick-Start-Guide.md

 ## Make a template file

-The above flow is using `login.ftlh` template file.
+The above flow uses using `login.ftlh` template file.
 Let's create it.

 - Right-click on the `web` folder and select the new free maker template
   ![select-new-template](./assets/select-new-template.png)